for precious metals, bar none, the best.

 There are many different options to choose from when deciding where to sell your gold.
 There are pawn shops, online gold buyers, people in classified ads, and refineries.

 Pawn shops are a great resource if you need quick cash and you would like to get the item back at some point.
-Generally speaking, pawn shops don't pay the best price because they don't have a proven method of testing and inevitably buy fake gold so they have to buy all gold at a lower price to account for this.
+Generally speaking, they usually won't pay the best price unless your item can be re-sold (this is not too common though).

 Now that you know what to do and how to do it, open that jewelry box and start shopping for the best price possible.
 Don't forget to weigh your items beforehand so you know what to expect to see on the scale.
 Don't be afraid to take notes on your items and bring those notes along with you.
 Nobody will begrudge you for trying to protect yourself from scams.